Songmu/p5-APNS-Agent/README.md

 APNS::Agent is agent server for APNS.
 It is also backend class of [apns-agent.pl](http://search.cpan.org/perldoc?apns-agent.pl).

 This module provides consistent connection to APNS and cares reconnection.
-It utilize [AnyEvent::APNS](http://search.cpan.org/perldoc?AnyEvent::APNS) internally.
+It utilizes [AnyEvent::APNS](http://search.cpan.org/perldoc?AnyEvent::APNS) internally.

 # SEE ALSO